INVEST IN YOUR YOGA PRACTICE AND YOUR COMMUNITY: MAKE A GIFT TO IYDC!

 A new Community Gift project emerged during the pandemic.
 Gwi-Seok has shifted the IYDC teacher education program to an online format.
 Instead of meeting in person 4 times/year, we are now meeting monthly:

-2-hour pedagogy study group
+2.5-hour pedagogy study group

-2-hour Yoga in Society/philosophy study group
+1.5-hour Yoga in Society/philosophy study group

 3-hour asana and pranayama workshop

-Participation in the teacher education events is based on a subscription of $30-$200/month.
+Participation in the teacher education events is based on a subscription of $50-$200/month.
 This format eliminates the need for travel and makes the teachings accessible to all.
 IYDC BIPOC paid apprentices receive a 100% scholarship.

 BIPOC Paid Apprentice Program In 2019, we launched our paid apprenticeship program for BIPOC, LGBTQ+, and other marginalized groups.
 The idea behind this is that most teacher training programs cost money, which is immediately prohibitive to those who can’t pay.
-Additionally, due to systemic racism, BIPOC may experience multiple daily stresses making yoga class less of a reality or priority (juggling jobs, childcare, transportation challenges….).
+Additionally, due to systemic racism, BIPOC may experience multiple daily stresses making yoga class less of a reality or priority ( jobs, childcare, transportation challenges….).
 This program attempts to remove some of the barriers many people from marginalized groups experience when trying to immerse themselves in the life path of Iyengar Yoga.
 We recognize the tremendous commitment of time and energy it requires to become a teacher of Iyengar Yoga.
 We also emphasize that learning to teach Iyengar Yoga cannot be accomplished in a single year, nor in 200-500 hours, but that it needs to be preceded by a steady, consistent study and practice, and developed over years, through mentorship, relationship, peer support, and community.
 We recognize that it is not actually possible to place a dollar value on these requirements.
 This program is an attempt to make the path of Iyengar Yoga teaching concrete and viable, for both the apprentices and IYDC.
 By paying BIPOC apprentices, there is not only accessibility, but an investment in the future of IYDC, our local communities, and Iyengar Yoga.

-Ahimsa in Action Committee Ahimsa in Action (AiA) came from an ask by BIPOC teachers at IYDC for the white members of the studio community to take on more of the social justice work.
-AiA meets twice monthly to discuss readings, videos, podcasts, and other forms of media and culture and provides a space for white-identifying people to learn, ask questions, reflect, and to hold each other accountable.
+Ahimsa in Action Committee Ahimsa in Action (AiA) came from a request by BIPOC teachers at IYDC for the white members of the studio community to take on more of the social justice work.
+AiA meets twice monthly to discuss readings, videos, podcasts, and other forms of anti-racist media and culture and provides a space for white-identifying people to learn, ask questions, reflect, and to hold each other accountable.
 AiA has been tasked with writing publicly about various issues as well as giving input to cooperative policies and public stances on inequities in order to share the burden put on BIPOC folks.
 Members also make a yearly concerted effort to fundraise on behalf of IYDC as a way of giving back to the studio for use of space, Zoom, etc.

 Iyengar Yoga Detroit Collective - 2321 Caniff Avenue, Hamtramck, MI 48212 - 313.528 9493 Contact us!
 Copyright 2016 - All rights reserved